 Malignant Melanoma Treatment

-The medical dermatology treatment for a suspected melanoma is surgical excision.
+The dermatology treatment for a suspected melanoma is surgical excision.
 Most patients do not need either radiotherapy or chemotherapy.
 You’ll need close follow-up following diagnosis.

 If the mole, under dermoscopy, concerns us, we’ll perform a skin biopsy or skin excision in the minor procedure room at Clinica London.